injuryscripts/rad_common/README.md

 This will then create the initializer in the /config/initializers directory with the default values set within the generator template as well as copy all the files to the project.

-Emails are sent in the background so make sure you have a mailers queue running in sidekiq.
+Emails are sent in the background so make sure you have a mailers queue running in SQS.

 ## Email Template
 To use the common email template in your Rails project, just have your mailer subclass RadbearMailer.